peet0r/blocked_main/README.md

    1. The main thread gets blocked and UI is "unresponsive"
    2. During this unresponsive time, you can attempt to click the second button N times, but there is no console messages confirming our "unresponsive" state.
    3. Once we see the thread is no longer blocked we see all N messages from our clicking show up.

+## Now lets reproduce using flutter tooling...
+The test is currently only looking at rendering performance via the `watchPerformance`

+1. `flutter drive --profile --driver=test_driver/block_driver.dart --target=performance_test/block_perf.dart  -d macos`
+2. This will dump a performance report to `build/integration_response_data.json`
+3. Looking at the render stats you will see the render frame times are within spec.
+Note: time is reported in milliseconds where noted and micro seconds in the arrays